AndroNux27/support/site/privacy.md

 # Codecov Privacy Policy

-> v2.0.1 - effective April 24th, 2016 - [History on GitHub](https://github.com/codecov/support/blob/master/site/privacy.md)
+> v2.0.2 - effective May 27th, 2017 - [History on GitHub](https://github.com/codecov/support/blob/master/site/privacy.md)

 Thank you for visiting Codecov.io (our “Site”).
 Whether you are checking out our offerings or actively using our services (collectively, the “Services”), your privacy is important to us.
-As such, we provide this privacy policy (“Privacy Policy”) to describe our online information practice and the choices you can make about the way your information is collected and used by us.
+As such, we provide this privacy policy (“Privacy Policy”) to describe our online information practices and the choices you can make about the way your information is collected and used by us.

 ## The Information We Collect
 When you view our Site or engage with our services (the “Services”), we receive certain information, such as personal information you provide to us, information that is passively or automatically collected from you, such as anonymous information collected from your browser or device, and information to support our analysis of how you use the Services (collectively, the “Information”).